The darker side of Twitter

 In December 2008, Colleen Graffy, the newly minted deputy undersecretary of state for Public Affairs, tweeted about her experience in Iceland’s Blue Lagoon.
-In 2009, Alec Ross, a social networks guru at the US State Department, tweeted to inform his Twitter world that he had ‘challenged the Syrian Minister of Telecom to a cake-eating contest’.
-On 25 May2011, Sweden’s MFA Carl Bildt sent a tweet to his homologue Khalid al Khalifa of Qatar: ‘Trying to get in touch with you on an issue.’
+In 2009, Alec Ross, a social network guru at the US State Department, tweeted to inform his Twitter world that he had ‘challenged the Syrian Minister of Telecom to a cake-eating contest’.
+On 25 May 2011, Sweden’s MFA Carl Bildt sent a tweet to his homologue Khalid al Khalifa of Qatar: ‘Trying to get in touch with you on an issue.’

 Did any of these three tweets serve any ‘diplomatic’ or ‘public policy’ purpose (see The Digital Diplomacy Handbook by Antonio Deruda)?
 I’m definitely dumb: I don’t see any, though I see uses tweets may be put to.

-Should diplomats tweet about their private life?
+Should diplomats tweet about their private lives?

 The first two tweets might project a ‘human-angle’ in diplomacy.
-Along the same line, I’ll expect soon a tweet from a high-ranking diplomat: ‘Gathered Toby’s poop on morning walk’ (36 characters with spaces).
+Along the same lines, I expect soon a tweet from a high-ranking diplomat: ‘Gathered Toby’s poop on morning walk’ (36 characters with spaces).
 The first ones to try the ‘human angle’ story were Adam and Eve when they told Yahweh that they were hiding from him because they felt ‘naked’ (as we all know, they were haplessly trying to distract God’s attention from the fact that they had snacked on a forbidden apple).

 Hurried and harried journalists love human-angle stories, and tweets might provide them with cues before a press conference.
 Tweets can provide ‘basic plots’ on which the diplomat can expound during a press conference, thus soaking up quality conference time.
-When properly contextualised, the human-angle provides an easy and entertaining copy.
-Readers up on such sop, particularly if it is titillating, or funny (like the problematic swimming suit at Keflavik).
+When properly contextualised, the human-angle provides easy and entertaining copy.
+Readers lap up such sop, particularly if it is titillating, or funny (like the problematic swimming suit at Keflavik).

 Bildt publicly justified his tweet as evidence of his knowledge of ‘modern means in a modern world’.
 It only showed that he did not know how to send an SMS or did not have the Minister’s phone number, or was a control freak (take your pick).
 Or he might have hammed up to al Khalifa, who is a notorious twitterato.
-An SMS would have achieved the same goal – alerting his counterpart – without letting the world know that Carl Bildt was up to ‘something’ or the other.
+An SMS would have achieved the same goal – alerting his counterpart – without letting the world know that Carl Bildt was up to ‘something’ or other.

 Can tweets supersede normal diplomatic communication?